anhnguyendepocen/functional-programming-in-R/04_higher_order_functions.md

 The first function handles the computation in an obvious way by adding the current element to the result of the recursive call.
 The second function uses an accumulator to make a tail-recursive version, where the accumulator carries a partial sum along with the recursion.
 The third version also gives us a tail-recursive function but in this case via a continuation function.
 This function works as the accumulator in the second function, it just wraps the computation inside a function that is passed along in the recursive call.

-Here, the continuation captures the partial sum moving down the recursion — the same job as the accumulator has in the second function — but expressed as an as-yet not evaluated function.
+Here, the continuation captures the partial sum moving down the recursion---the same job as the accumulator has in the second function---but expressed as an as-yet not evaluated function.
 This function will eventually be called by the sum of values for the rest of the recursion, so the job at this place in the recursion is simply to take the value it will eventually be provided, add the current value, and then call the continuation it was passed earlier to complete the computation.

 For something as simple as a adding the numbers in a list, continuation passing is of course overkill.
 If you need tail-recursion, the accumulator version is simpler and faster, and in any case, you are just replacing recursion going down the vector with function calls in the continuation moving up again (but see later for a solution to this problem).
-Still, seeing the three approaches to recursion — direct, accumulator and continuation-passing — in a trivial example makes it easier to see how they work and how they differ.
+Still, seeing the three approaches to recursion---direct, accumulator and continuation-passing---in a trivial example makes it easier to see how they work and how they differ.

 A common use of continuations is to translate non-tail-recursive functions into tail-recursive.
 As an example, we return to the function from *[Pure Functional Programming]* that we used to compute the size of a tree.
 In that solution we needed to handle internal nodes by first calling recursively on the left subtree and then the right subtree, to get the sizes of these, and then combine them and adding one for the internal node.
 Because we needed the results from two recursive calls, we couldn't directly make the function tail-recursive.
 Using continuations we can.